traefik/traefik-helm-chart/EXAMPLES.md

 ## Redirect permanently traffic from http to https

-It's possible to redirect all incoming requests on an entrypoint to an other entrypoint.
+It's possible to redirect all incoming requests on an entrypoint to another entrypoint.

 ```yaml
 ports: